Western Michigan vs. Ball State NCAA Football Odds, Plays and Insights | October 9, 2021

 Ball State Stats and Trends

-- Ball State has one win against the spread in five games this season.
+- So far this year Ball State has one win against the spread.

-- The Cardinals have been underdogs by 11 points or more one time this season and have not covered the spread once.
+- The Cardinals have yet to cover the spread this year when underdogs by 11 points or more.

-- Ball State's games this year have hit the over one time in four opportunities (25%).
+- Ball State's games this year have gone over the total in one out of four opportunities (25%).

-- The Cardinals score 19.2 points per game, comparable to the 21.6 the Broncos allow.

-- Ball State is 1-0 against the spread and 2-0 overall in games when it records more than 21.6 points.
+- Ball State is 1-0 against the spread and 2-0 overall when the team notches more than 21.6 points.

-- In games that Ball State churns out more than 299.8 yards, the team is 0-1 against the spread and 1-1 overall.
+- Ball State is 0-1 against the spread and 1-1 overall when the team totals over 299.8 yards.

-- This year the Cardinals have seven turnovers, one fewer than the Broncos have takeaways (8).
+- The Cardinals have turned the ball over seven times, one fewer times than the Broncos have forced turnovers (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.